TritonDataCenter/rfd/rfd/0154/README.md

 It is recommended that images are the same size or otherwise limited in their association with packages so that billing abuse does not happen.

-### XXX how is this prevented?

-1. Create an instance from a 10 GiB image using a 1 TiB package.
-Make the root disk 1 TiB.
-2. Create an image from that instance.
-This new `instance.size` is 1 TiB.
-3. Discard the instance created in step 1.
-4. Create a new instance from the image created in step 2 using a 10 GiB package.

-The bad guy paid for a few minutes of a 1 TiB package and now has the same amount of space while paying for a 10 GiB package.

-It feels like original `image.size` needs to be preserved or the package needs to gain the ability to specify the maximum `image.size`.

 ## Relation to snapshots

 Creation or removal of snapshots will be unaffected by this, aside from the fact that it will be possible to allocate space to a VM that can be reserved for snapshots by not allocating it to disks.